-This section describes the features on the right side of the NEC Versa 2400 computer.
+This section describes the features on the right side of the NEC Versa 2500 computer.

-Built-in Floppy Disk Drive
+Built-in Disk Drive

-On the right-front side of the notebook you will find the floppy disk drive which supports 3.5-inch 1.44MB high density (HD) diskettes or 720KB double-sided (DS) diskettes.
-Insert the floppy diskette with the metal shutter towards the drive and the diskette label facing up.
-To remove the floppy diskette, you press the eject button found on the upper right of the floppy disk drive.
+The disk drive, which supports 3.5-inch 1.44 MB high density (HD) diskettes or 720 KB double-sided (DS) diskettes is on the right-front side of the notebook.
+Insert the diskette with the metal shutter towards the drive and the diskette label facing up.
+To remove the diskette, press the eject button found on the upper right of the floppy disk drive.

-PCMCIA Slot Compartment
+PC Card Slot Compartment

-The PCMCIA slot compartment houses two card slots that support two PCMCIA Type II devices or one Type III device.
-Open the compartment door to view the PCMCIA slots.
+The compartment houses two card slots that support two Type II devices, or one Type III device.
+Open the compartment door to view the PC card slots.
 Insert Type III cards into the lower slot.
 Insert the card with the pin sockets facing towards the drive and the label facing up.
-To remove the PCMCIA card, push on the eject button to release the pin connections and slowly pull out the card.
+To remove the PC card, push on the eject button to release the pin connections and slowly pull out the card.

-The NEC Versa 2400 Series also comes with DOS/Windows PCMCIA drivers for supporting various PCMCIA cards like modem cards, network cards, and other I/O and memory cards.
-The LED Status Bar, likewise, provides lights to indicate when the computer is accessing the inserted PCMCIA cards.
-The upper PCMCIA slot is referred to "Slot 0" while the bottom slot is referred to as "Slot 1".
+The NEC Versa 2500 Series also comes with DOS/Windows PC card drivers for supporting various PC cards like modem cards, network cards, and other I/O and memory cards.
+The LED Status Bar, likewise, provides lights to indicate when the computer is accessing the inserted PC cards.
+The upper PC card slot is referred to "Slot 0" while the bottom slot is referred to as "Slot 1".
 Slot 0 always takes precedence over Slot 1 in drive designations.

-Figure 1-6 Inserting a PCMCIA Card
+Figure 1-6 Inserting a PC Card